[Last updated March 27, 2025]

 Specially Adapted Housing grant

-The Specially Adapted Housing (SAH) grant is designed to help Veterans with specific, severe service-connected disabilities.
+The Specially Adapted Housing (SAH) grant is designed to help Veterans with specific severe service-connected disabilities, such as the loss of use of both hands or severe respiratory injuries.
 The focus is on helping them live independently in a barrier-free environment.

 The SAH grant can be used to construct or buy an adapted home or modify an existing home.
+This grant allows Veterans to modify their homes to accommodate their condition — for example, by building ramps, widening doorways, or lowering counters.
 Modifications can be comprehensive, addressing a range of disabilities.
-For instance, for a Veteran using a wheelchair, the grant could help cover the cost of modifying the home to become wheelchair-accessible.

 Cash-out refinance loans